silasxue/tagger/README.md

 ## Requirements
 Python 2.7

-TensorFlow 0.11.0 (Newer version will be supported in the furture)
+TensorFlow 0.11.0 (Newer versions will be supported in the furture)

 Pygame (Convert Chinese characters into pictures)